patelabhilash/private-material/index.md

 ### _**So total no. of files in a topic folder = no. of screenshots +  no. of black-background texts**_

+4. Right click on the webpage u are on. click on "save as"  choose type "Webpage, complete".
+It will create one html file and one folder.

 <hr/>

 ## with image explanation of the same